num30/config/README.md

     }
 }
 ```
-If you want to change the DB Host of your applications the you can do any of the following:
+When you want to change, for example, DB Host of your applications you can do any of the following:
-1. creating config file in json, yaml, toml.For example myconf.yaml
+1. create config `myconf.yaml` file in home directory
 ```
 db:
    host: "localhost"
 ```
-2. setting environment variables.
+2. set environment variable.
 Like `DB_HOST=localhost`
-3. setting command line arguments.
-Like `--db_host=localhost`
+3. set command line argument.
+Like `--db.host=localhost`

-`ConfReader` merges values from all three sources in the following order:
-1. File
-2. Environment variables
-3. Command line arguments

 :information_source: Refer to the [example](/examples/main.go) that illustrates how to use `ConfReader`.